Pension Credit: help with your weekly income

 This is an income-related benefit to give you some extra money in retirement.

 If you’re on a low income or struggling to make ends meet, claiming Pension Credit could help.
 It’s worth claiming Pension Credit even if you’re only entitled to a small amount as it can help you qualify for other benefits such as Housing Benefit.
 It comes in two parts and you may be eligible for one or both parts:

-Guarantee Credit tops up your weekly income to a guaranteed minimum level set by the Government.
+Guarantee Credit tops up your weekly income to a guaranteed minimum level of: